 This parameter controls the connection time out for the compare and repair commands.
-Because the sp_desvr process relies on the replication queues to instantiate the sp_declt process(es) on the target system, the sp declt process cannot start until all previous messages in the queues have been processed.
-If the delay is longer than the time out specified with this parameter, sp_desvr exits and returns an error.
-If you know the queues are more than 30 minutes backlogged, you can increase this parameter as needed.
+Because the sp_desvr process relies on the replication queues to instantiate the sp_declt process(es) on the target system, the sp_declt process cannot start until all previous messages in the queues have been processed.
+If the delay is longer than the

-Default: 1800 seconds (30 minutes)

-Range of valid values: 121 seconds or greater
+Default: 1800 seconds (30 minutes) Range of valid values: 121 seconds or greater Takes effect: immediately available for the next comparison